-Other must-see sites in the downtown area are the Eunice Depot Museum, site of the city’s birthplace and the Cajun Music Hall of Fame and Museum.
+Other must-see sites in the downtown area include the Cajun Music Hall of Fame and Museum and the Eunice Depot Museum, which is the site of the city’s birthplace.
 It is from this spot in September 1894, that developer CC Duson auctioned off 150 lots, establishing the town of Eunice, named after his wife Eunice Pharr Duson.

 Another stop on your music tour should include the downtown radio station KBON 101.1, which highlights Cajun, zydeco, and swamp pop artists.
 Check out the wall with signatures of music legends.
 Speaking of legends, you can meet one at the Savoy Music Center, a place owned by a family who lives are built around the accordion.
 Marc Savoy is an internationally famous musician and craftsman.
 His accordions are prized possessions of artists everywhere and coveted by those who don’t have one.
 Marc’s wife, Ann Savoy, is also a talented songstress, while their two sons have internationally successful bands of their own.
 Visit the center on a Saturday during the weekly jam session and you may get to meet this musically famous family.

 In March, be sure to check out the World Championship Crawfish Étouffée Cook-Off.
 It’s definitely one of the best ways to taste crawfish in Louisiana!
-If you’re in the area during the month of October, make plans to attend the Experience Louisiana Festival, held on the campus of Louisiana State University at Eunice.
-A great setting to hear, see, and smell what Louisiana is all about!
-LSU-Eunice is also home to national champion baseball and softball teams, where visiting teams and families from across the country are given a warm welcome.
+Eunice is also home to Louisiana State University at Eunice, which boasts national champion baseball and softball teams, and where visiting teams and families from across the country are given a warm welcome.